dutchcoders/marija/README.md

 output = "stdout"
 level = "debug"
 ```
+More on configuring datasources [here](CONFIGURATION.md).

 ## Features

-* work on multiple servers and indexes at the same time
+* works on local and remote datasources simultaneously
-* different fields can be used as node identifier
+* multiple fields can be used as a node identifier
-* identifiers can be normalized through normalization regular expressions
+* identifiers can be normalized through regular expressions
-* each field will have its own icon
+* each unique datasource field has its own icon
-* query indexes using Elasticsearch queries like you are used to
+* indexes can be queried using regular Elasticsearch syntax
-* histogram view to identify nodes in time
+* a histogram view displays nodes on a time scale
 * select and delete nodes
 * select related nodes, deselect all but selected nodes
 * zoom and move nodes
-* navigate through selected data using the tableview
+* navigate through selected data using the table view

 ## Workspace